-How to target information to garner more attention and interest in your projects, values and goals.
+How to target information to garner more attention and interest in your projects, values, and goals.

 Think back twenty years: which applications did the first intranets conquer in companies?
 Exactly, it was the internal broadcasting of news and information.
-And news and information like this still forms the heart of a company’s intranet today.
+And news and information like this still form the heart of a company’s intranet today.